cchrist19/Python-Job-Data-Analytics-Project/README.md

 ## Results

-![Visualization of skills with the highest median salary](3_Project/images/highest_paid_skills.png) *Bar plot visualizing the highest paid skills for data analysts in the US*
+![Visualization of skills with the highest median salary](3_Project/images/highest_paid_skills.png)

 ## Insights
 - dplyr has the greatest median salary, followed  by bitbucket and gitlab.
 This suggests that proficiency in these specific tools or technologies can increase earning potential for Data Analysts, likely due to the specialized nature of these tools.